How Does LendingTree Get Paid?

 Is the World of Hyatt Credit Card right for you?

 The main question to ask when evaluating this card is how often you stay at Hyatt properties.
 For the loyal Hyatt traveler, the World of Hyatt Credit Card has a lot to offer in terms of a generous rewards rate, an annual free night and annual Discoverist status.
-However, if you don’t want to be wedded to a specific hotel chain, a card such as the Capital One Venture X Rewards Credit Card might offer you more flexibility.
+However, if you don’t want to be wedded to a specific hotel chain, a card like the Capital One Venture X Rewards Credit Card might offer you more flexibility.

 Frequently asked questions